For undermanned D.C. United, growing pains continue with 4-1 loss in San Jose

 With injuries continuing to mount, United was badly undermanned again Saturday in a 4-1 road defeat to the San Jose Earthquakes.

 D.C.
-(1-2-0) fell behind 54 seconds into the match at PayPal Park and chased the game the rest of the night.
+(1-2-0) fell behind 54 seconds into the match at PayPal Park and trailed 3-1 at halftime.
 Cade Cowell, a 17-year-old sensation, posted a goal and two assists and Jackson Yueill scored twice for the Earthquakes (2-1-0).

 Of the 30 players on United’s roster, 13 were not available to travel because of injuries or injury rehab, including seven probable starters.
 Another player was on a loan assignment to second-flight Loudoun United, leaving just 16 on the cross-country charter.

+Explaining an injury crisis so early in the season, Losada said, “I told you before the first game, this group was not fit enough.
+They came back from four months’ offseason, totally unfit.
+Many were overweight.
+Nobody had control over what the players were doing in those four months and some of them are paying the price."

 The latest casualties were defensive midfielder Russell Canouse, a starter, and newly acquired forward Nigel Robertha, who had been expected to crack the lineup by now.
-Both suffered minor injuries in training this past week, the club said.

-As two players dropped out, one returned: winger Andy Najar, who skipped the match on New England’s artificial turf last weekend to prevent a setback in his comeback from years of injuries.
+Canouse didn’t feel well after a second vaccine shot, Losada said, and didn’t get back up to speed in time for the trip.
+Robertha has a hamstring ailment, he added.

+Some players are recovering from long-term injuries, such as Steven Birnbaum, or from an ailment suffered while on loan overseas (Paul Arriola).
+Many others, though, have fallen since Losada opened training camp in early March.

+“We don’t look at what is missing,” midfielder Felipe Martins said, “but what we have right now.”

 MLS teams this season are allowed nine subs, but through three matches, United has yet to have a full bench.
-In San Jose, Losada had the choice of only four outfield players, including Felipe Martins, who just last week returned from ACL surgery.
+In San Jose, Losada had the choice of only four outfield players, including Martins, who entered at the start of the second half, his first appearance since August when he tore an ACL.

+As two players dropped out this week, one returned: winger Andy Najar, who skipped the match on New England’s artificial turf last weekend to prevent a setback in his comeback from years of injuries.

 With Canouse sidelined, 17-year-old Moses Nyeman made his first start of the year and sixth of his career.